ChibiOS/ChibiOS/readme.txt

 - CHANGE: Changed the declaration of the main() function in all demos without arguments.
 Removed the clearing of arguments from the startup files and saved some space.
+- CHANGE: Queues callbacks now have as parameter a pointer to the queue, there were no parameters previously.

 *** 2.1.6 ***
 - FIX: Fixed error in sdPutTimeout() macro (bug 3138763)(backported in 2.0.9).